kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

  	![alt text](screens/screen27_crop.png)

-3. If everything has worked properly, the commands should finish without error, and text output files should be generated in the same directory where the processed raw file(s) is located.
+3. If everything has worked properly, the commands should finish without error, and text output files should be generated in the same directory where the processed raw file is located.

 #### Processing Files with RawQuant